 It is highly recommended that a dedicated physical server or dedicated virtual server instance be provided for the MiCloud Management Portal server.
-The minimum server requirements for MiCloud Management Portal can be found in reference documents [6] and [7].
+The minimum server requirements for MiCloud Management Portal is found in documents [6] and [7] in References.
 Search for the key word MiCloud Management Portal in those documents.